National Flower of India: The Story Behind India's Beloved Lotus Flower

 5. Janmashtami – On Lord Krishna’s birthday, they use lotus designs for decorations.
 The lotus is a sign of Krishna’s special nature and wisdom.

-6. Holi – The bright colors of the lotus give ideas for fun during Holi.
-The lotus’s colors fit in with the joyful atmosphere of the celebration.
+6. Holi – The bright colours of the lotus give ideas for fun during Holi.
+The lotus’s colours fit in with the joyful atmosphere of the celebration.

 Across these festivals, lotus flowers enrich celebrations by adding cultural depth.